s-over-4/halk/README.md

 $ halk examples/simple.halk
 ```

 .
-Running *HALK* with no arguments allows one to lex(?) arbitrary text through stdin.
+Running *HALK* without an argument allows one to lex(?) arbitrary text through stdin.
 An
 example session is displayed below:

 ```text